What Does Car Insurance Cover?

 That means if your car is stolen, vandalized, or has an unexpected rendezvous with an animal, for example, comprehensive coverage kicks in to repair or replace your car.

-Picture this: You park your car on the street, and gale force winds uproot a tree, which then falls on and totals your car.
+Picture this: You park your car on the street, and gale force winds uproot a tree, which then falls and totals your car.
 Replacing your car would be covered by your comprehensive coverage, minus your deductible.

 Medical payments coverage (MedPay)/Personal injury protection (PIP)